 Nothing in this provision affects the testimonial obligations or right of Respondent to take factual or legal positions in litigation or other legal proceedings in which NASD is not a party.

-Merrill Lynch also understands that its experience in the securities industry and its disciplinary history may be factors that will be considered in deciding whether to accept this AWC.
+Respondent also understands that his experience in the securities industry and his disciplinary history may be factors that will be considered in deciding whether to accept this AWC.